|

 was not too uncomfortable any more.
 Of course, no wind was blowing

-there may have been more
+or there may have been more

 complaints about the cold.
 Today another practice alert is taking place although